wangziqi2013/wangziqi2013.github.io/_posts/2019-08-03-nvthreads.markdown

 from the interrupted point (in practice, threads can also wrap their local states as a piece of "shared data"; This local state may record the current process of local computation, which is not shared by other threads, but still needs to be preserved during a crash).

+NVthreads is implemented with Operating System support of Copy-on-Write (COW).
+NVthreads instruments the thread library, such that whenever a new thread is to be started, it re-routes the function call to the "clone" system call.
+Instead of creating a new thread with shared address space with the parent thread, the clone() system call will create a new process with its own page table and page access permissions.
+The newly created process has all its user pages marked as read-only.
+Normal read accessed are not affected.
+When a store instruction attempts to update a page, a page fault will be raised by the process, which is handled by the handler of NVthreads.